n-raymond/OSM-PathFinder/README.md

    to travrel through it. _(default)_
  - `--graphical <image>.jpg` or `-g <image>.jpg` will draw the map, the itinerary and will save the result in the image file `<image>.jpg`.
-The itinerary will be represented by a red line, the starting point by a green point and the destination by a blue one.
+The itinerary will be represented by a red line, the starting point by a green dot and the destination by a blue one.

 ####Preprocessing :